 Kansas City Wrongful Death Lawyer

-strives to provide our clients with the individual attention they require
+attorneys strives to provide our clients with the individual attention

-in order to see their case succeed.
-We can use our ample resources to
+they require in order to see their case succeed.
+We can use our ample

-investigate the circumstances of your loved one’s death in order
+resources to investigate the circumstances of your loved one’s death

 According to Missouri law, a wrongful death is “"the death of